 A network risk assessment looks at how each of these devices (such as computers, laptops, iPads, servers, routers, etc.) are managed.
 Some of these devices have compliance modules that the assessment picks up, such as PCI and HIPAA compliance.

-When a managed IT services team runs the network assessment, they also study the exchange server.
+When an experienced managed IT services team runs the network assessment, they also study the exchange server.
 The scans over the exchange server test for anomalies or issues specific to compliance.

 A network risk assessment has the power to identify atypical data or anything that may stand out—outside of compliance.